 The Raspberry chocolate has a slight scent to it, along with a slight raspberry taste.
 I was expecting this to taste sweet, however; it doesn’t!
 Not too overpowering and has a wonderful balance of taste.

 This coconut chocolate has that very distinct coconut smell, which is great!
 Again, like the Raspberry, it is not overpowering, but you can definitely taste it!
 The strongest tasting one out of the three.

 Finally, the Orange Chocolate.
 You would expect this to have an aromatic scent, but like the others, it’s very slight.
 Probably the weakest tasting of the lot, although still good!
 If you’re expecting a Terry’s Chocolate Orange taste, think again!

 In my pack, I got 4 different flavours of fillings.
 Each were 30g packs.
 Before using, knead the packs to get a good consistency so you can squeeze it out of the packet.
 However, you could use warm water too.
 After kneading, just snip off the corner and you’re ready.
-Once opened, you need to store in the fridge and use within 2 weeks!
+Once opened, you need to store it in the fridge and use it within 2 weeks!
 Once you have filled your chocolates, use the end of some tweezers, or a cocktail stick to smooth the filling around to get it looking more professional.

 - Peach & Passionfruit – This is a nice, sweet and fruity filling.
 With the subtle notes of peach and a big hit of passionfruit.
 This one is tasty!

 - Sour Cherry Yoghurt – Within the filling, you can see chunks of cherry, which is an indicator this isn’t just full of artificial flavours!
 This one is a delicate blend of cherry yoghurt (which is one of my favourite flavours!) making you want more!

 - Irish Cream Coffee – A chocolate filling with a good kick of Irish coffee.
 This is definitely one for the coffee lovers!